 Pre-breeding assessment of stallions is also possible and can include a physical examination, observation of libido and mating ability and swabbing for venereal disease.

-Packages include all routine work, grass livery and routine drugs relevant to breeding.
-Some mares are not suitable for a package, these include maiden mares 14 years and older and those with a poor breeding record.
+Packages include all routine work, daytime turnout with overnight stabling, and routine drugs relevant to breeding.
+Some mares are not suitable for a package such as those with a poor breeding record.
 Treatment of ovarian or uterine problems or non-cycling mares is not included.
-All work must be carried out at Catley Cross.
-Reproductive scans carried out off-site will incur a visit charge and charge for the scan.
+All work is to be carried out at Catley Cross except for reproductive scans which may be carried out off-site but will incur a standard visit fee.

-Includes: scans prior to insemination, prostaglandin injections (if required), ovulation hormone, insemination, liason with stud, semen evaluation, post-insemination oxytocin injections, post-insemination uterine flushing (if required), post-insemination scans and pregnancy scans at 15 days and 25 days after ovulation if brought into the clinic for this.
+Includes: scans prior to insemination, prostaglandin injections (if required), Livery at Catley Cross (for no longer than 5 days) ovulation hormone, insemination, liason with stud, semen evaluation, post-insemination oxytocin injections, routine post-insemination uterine flushing (if required), post-insemination scans and pregnancy scans at 15 days and 25 days after ovulation.

-Excludes: clitoral and endometrial swabs, EVA/EIA blood sample, progesterone blood samples, laboratory fees, sedation, drugs and treatments for complications e.g. antibiotics and pregnancy scans carried out away from the clinic.
+Excludes: clitoral and endometrial swabs, EVA/EIA blood sample, progesterone blood samples, laboratory fees, sedation, drugs and treatments for complications e.g. antibiotics and visit fees for pregnancy scans carried out away from the clinic.

-All prices are exclusive of VAT and correct of April 2019.
+All prices are inclusive of VAT and correct of April 2020.